KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 3. **Misc**: miscellaneous input arguments (matlab structure)

+Related to the musculoskeletal model
    - **Misc.DofNames_Input**  is a cell array specifying for which degrees of freedom you want to solve the muscle redundancy problem.
 Typically the muscle redundancy problem is solved for one leg at a time (there are no muscles spanning both legs).
    - **Misc.MuscleNames_Input** is a cell array that specifies the muscles to be included when solving the muscle redundancy problem.
 All muscles that actuate (i.e. have a moment arm with respect to) the degrees of freedom specified in *DofNames_Input* will be selected by default if this array is left empty.

+Related to the required input files:
-   - **Misc.IKfile**: array of filenames of the inverse kinematics solution of different motion trials (.mot file).
+   - **Misc.IKfile**: cell array of filenames of the inverse kinematics solution of different motion trials (.mot file).
-   - **Misc.IDfile**: array of filenames of the inverse dynamics solution of different motion trials (.sto file).
-If left empty, the inverse dynamics solution will be computed from the external loads (see Optional input arguments).
+   - **Misc.IDfile**: cell array of filenames of the inverse dynamics solution of different motion trials (.sto file).

+#### Required input arguments when using EMG data

+The following input arguments are required to use EMG data:
+   - **Misc.EMGconstr**: boolean to select whether you want to track provided EMG signals.
-   - **Misc.EMGfile**: array of filenames containing EMG data of different motion trials (.mot file).
+   - **Misc.EMGfile**: cell array of filenames containing EMG data of different motion trials (.mot file). (can be empty )
+   - **Misc.EMGSelection**: cell aray with muscles that are constrained/driven by EMG data.

+#### Required input arguments when using Ultrasound data

+The following input arguments are required to use ultrasound data:
+   - **Misc.UStracking**: boolean to select whether you want to track provided muscle fiber lengths.
-   - **Misc.USfile**: array of filenames containing fiberlength data of different motion trials (.mot file).
+   - **Misc.USfile**: cell array of filenames containing fiberlength data of different motion trials (.mot file).
 The fiber length data is usually measured using ultra-sound (US).
-   - **Misc.UStracking**: boolean to select whether you want to track provided muscle fiber lengths.
-   - **Misc.EMGconstr**: boolean to select whether you want to track provided EMG signals.
-   - **Misc.MRSbool**: boolean to select whether you want to solve the generic muslce redundancy problem.
-   - **Misc.ValidationBool**: boolean to select whether you want to solve the validation muslce redundancy problem.
+   - **Misc.USSelection**: cell array with muscles used in fiber length tracking.

-#### Optional input arguments for SolveMuscleRedundancy
+#### Required input arguments for parameter optimization

-   - **Misc.Loads_path**: directory and filename of the external loads (.xml file).
-The program will use the OpenSim libraries to solve the inverse dynamics problem when the required input argument ID_path is empty and *Misc.Loads_path* points to an external loads file.
+The following input arguments are required to optimize parameters:

    - **Misc.Estimate_TendonStiffness**: array with names of muscle from which tendon stiffness will be estimated.

-   - **Misc.Coupled_TendonStiffness**: array with names of muscle from which tendon stiffness will be coupled.
-This means that the generic tendon stiffnesses of these muscles will be scaled with same variable.

    - **lb_kT_scaling**: lower bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.

    - **ub_kT_scaling**: lower bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.

    - **Estimate_OptFL**: array with names of muscle from which optimal fiber length will be estimated.

+   - **lb_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

+   - **ub_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

+    - **lb_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

+   - **ub_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

+#### Optional input arguments for SolveMuscleRedundancy

+Related to flow control:

+   - **MRSbool**: boolean to select whether you want to solve the generic muslce redundancy problem.
+This will be used as initial guess in the parameter optimization (default = true).

+   - **ValidationBool**: boolean to select whether you want to solve the validation muslce redundancy problem (default = true).

+   - **PlotBool**: boolean to select whether you want to plot lots of output information of intermediate steps in the script.

+Related to parameter optimization:

+   - **Misc.Coupled_TendonStiffness**: array with names of muscle from which tendon stiffness will be coupled.
+This means that the generic tendon stiffnesses of these muscles will be scaled with same variable.

    - **Coupled_fiber_length**: array with names of muscle from which optimal fiber length will be coupled.
 This means that the generic fiber lengths of these muscles will be scaled with same variable.

-   - **lb_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

-   - **ub_lMo_scaling**: lower bound of the scaling factor that will scale the generic optimal fiber length into the optimized optimal fiber length.

    - **Coupled_slack_length**: For muscles from which the optimal fiber length is optimized, the tendon slack length will be optimized as well.
 Here you acn define an array with names of muscle from which tendon slack length will be coupled.
 This means that the generic fiber lengths of these muscles will be scaled with same variable.

-   - **lb_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.

-   - **ub_lTs_scaling**: lower bound of the scaling factor that will scale the generic tendon slack length into the optimized tendon slack length.
+Related to weights in objective function:

    - **wlM**: cost function weighting factor for 'tracking fiber' lenghts term.